bnd5k/med_data_depot/README.md

 This is an app for extracting data from medical guidelines.
 This guidelines are publically available at [www.guideline.gov](http://www.guideline.gov).

-Medical Recommendation have a lot of important information in them but this app focuses on the Recommendations associated with a given guideline.
+Medical guidelines have a lot of important information in them but this app focuses on the recommendations associated with a given guideline.
 To browse all guidelines, head [here](http://www.guideline.gov/browse/by-topic.aspx).
 For an example of a medical guideline, navigate [here](http://www.guideline.gov/content.aspx?id=34838).